osvfelices/pulse/README.md

 The UI stays smooth even with hundreds of updates per second because Pulse only re-renders what actually changed.
 No virtual DOM diffing, no unnecessary re-renders.

 Want to build something like this?
-Check out `apps/stock-dashboard/` in this repo or run `npx create-pulse-app my-app` to get started.
+Check out `apps/stock-dashboard/` in this repo or run `npx create-pulselang-app my-app` to get started.

 ## Quick Examples